hailanyi/CasA/README.md

 @article{casa2022,
-    title={CasA: A Cascade Attention Network for 3D Object Detection from LiDAR point clouds}, author={Wu, Hai and Deng, Jinhao and Wen, Chenglu and Li, Xin and Wang, Cheng}, journal={IEEE Transactions on Geoscience and Remote Sensing}
+    title={CasA: A Cascade Attention Network for 3D Object Detection from LiDAR point clouds}, author={Wu, Hai and Deng, Jinhao and Wen, Chenglu and Li, Xin and Wang, Cheng}, journal={IEEE Transactions on Geoscience and Remote Sensing}, year={2022}
-    year={2022}
 }
 ```